jeffro256/carrot/src/carrot_raw.md

 - *Transaction* - An atomic modification to the ledger containing key images, transaction outputs, and other unstructured data
 - *Transaction Output* - A distinct tuple of an elliptic curve point and amount commitment or plaintext amount which is contained in a list in a transaction
 - *View Tag* - A small enote component, calculated as a partial hash of the sender-receiver shared key, which is checked early in the balance recovery process to optimize scanning performance
+- *Wallet* - A collection of private key data, cached ledger state, and other information which is used to interact with the shared ledger

 ## References